 But again, note that any social platform highly utilized by your ideal persona is where you must be present!

 Every successful marketing strategy should include a target audience.

-Segmentation is a must, as you cannot write articles or publish social media posts for everyone.
+Segmentation is necessary, as you cannot write articles or publish social media posts for everyone.
 This will definitely affect your focus and probably have results that are not as desirable as you would like.

-Being specific will have a direct impact on your engagements and this will increase your conversions, or the number of inquiries you start getting from your potential clients.
+Being specific will directly impact your engagements, increasing your conversions or the number of inquiries you start getting from your potential clients.

 When writing content, it should be only for your target audience.
 Apart from just focusing on the demographics (gender, education, age), you should also consider the psychographic variables that might affect your segment.

-These could be any specific interest or desire that will shape your way of communication.
+These could be any specific interest or desire that will shape your communication.
 This will help your blog metrics and overall SEO strategy.

-For example, a piece of content for middle-aged women in the hairdressing sphere would be different from a blog for teenage boys on video games.
+For example, a piece of content for middle-aged women in the hairdressing sphere would differ from a blog for teenage boys on video games.
 Language is important.